Koushith/Portfolio-2023/README.md

 ### 💜 Credits

-- This portfolio design is heavily inspired by Tailwind Templates.
+- This portfolio design is heavily inspired by Tailwind Template.

+---